St Mark's Church of England Primary School's Vision

 Active support of charities, both in Britain and overseas, develops the children’s appreciation and respect for the differences and inequalities in the world and of all the things that we share as human beings, for example the need for food, shelter, security and love.
 (Children in Need; Rotary Club Boxes; Christingle; Poppy Day; St Catherine’s Hospice; British Heart Foundation)

-We also enjoy marking and celebrating events of special national and international significance, such as Remembrance Day, London 2012, The World Cup, Bonfire Night, The Queen’s Diamond Jubilee, St George’s Day (and other saints), the General Election and Tim Peake’s Journey into Space
+We also enjoy marking and celebrating events of special national and international significance, such as Remembrance Day, London 2012, The World Cup, Bonfire Night, The Queen’s Platinum Jubilee, St George’s Day (and other saints), the General Election and Tim Peake’s Journey into Space